Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping foils in tandem configuration

-The mean thrust coefficient of the upstream foil for both the gap ratios (Fig. \ref{CTmean_theta0u}(a)) exhibits a similar behavior as that of the single foil indicating that the downstream foil does not influence the flow around the upstream foil.
+The mean thrust coefficient of the upstream foil for both the gap ratios (Fig. \ref{CTmean_theta0u}(a)) exhibits a similar behavior to that of the single foil indicating that the downstream foil does not influence the flow around the upstream foil.
 As the pitch amplitude ($\theta_0^u$) is increased to $30^\circ$ from zero, the mean thrust coefficient grows larger, peaking around $\theta_0^u = 25^\circ$ before dropping slightly at $\theta_0^u = 30^{\circ}$.
 The trend in $\overline{C_T}$ with $\theta_0^u$ can be explained in terms of the behavior of the single foil, explained in the previous section.
 The variation in the mean thrust coefficient for the downstream foil with $\theta_0^u$ is shown in Fig. \ref{CTmean_theta0u}(b).
-For $g/c_d = 4$, the thrust generated by the downstream foil increases steadily with pitch amplitude.
-On the other hand, at $g/c_d = 7$, the thrust generated by the downstream foil exhibits a more complex behavior; it decreases gradually until the region $\theta_0^u \in [20^\circ, 25^\circ]$ before starting to increase again.
+For $g/c_d = 4$, the thrust generated by the downstream foil increases slightly with pitch amplitude.
+On the other hand, at $g/c_d = 7$, the thrust generated by the downstream foil exhibits a more complex behavior; it decreases gradually until the region $\theta_0^u \in [20^\circ, 25^\circ]$ before starting to rise again.
 The thrust coefficient for a single foil at identical parameters ($h_0/c = 1$ and $\theta_0 = 30^{\circ}$) is also shown in the figure for comparison.
-We can conclude that the pitch amplitude of the upstream foil has a minor effect on the propulsive performance of the downstream foil.
+Owing to the small variation in the mean thrust coefficient in this case, we can infer that the pitch amplitude of the upstream foil has a minor effect on the propulsive performance of the downstream foil.
+Therefore, for the combined tandem system, the mean thrust slightly increases as a result of the increasing trend for the upstream foil, as shown in Fig. \ref{CTmean_theta0u}(c), reaching a maximum of 2.34 and 0.76 for $g/c_d = 7$ and $4$, respectively, both at $\theta_0^u = 30^{\circ}$.

-The propulsive efficiency of the upstream foil increases monotonically with upstream pitch amplitude and little to no variation is observed as the gap ratio is changed, as shown in Fig. \ref{Eta_theta0u}(a).
+The propulsive efficiency of the upstream foil increases almost linearly with upstream pitch amplitude and negligible variation is observed as the gap ratio is changed, as shown in Fig. \ref{Eta_theta0u}(a).
 The trends for both $g/c_d = 4$ and $g/c_d = 7$ are identical to that of the single foil, as expected.
 On the other hand, the variation in the efficiency of the downstream foil is irregular for $g/c_d = 7$ (Fig. \ref{Eta_theta0u}(b)) as a slight variation between 0.36 and 0.415 is observed.
 Note that as the average thrust coefficient is negative for all the $g/c_d = 4$ cases, they are not shown in the efficiency plot.
+The propulsive efficiency for the combined tandem foils increases with $\theta_0^u$ for both the gap ratios reaching a maximum of 41\% and 31.4\% for $g/c_d = 7$ and $g/c_d = 4$, respectively, as observed in Fig. \ref{Eta_theta0u}(c).